InclinedTaco/MPU6050-FALL-DETECTION/README.md

-Apologies for the misunderstanding.
-Here's the original README, exactly as you phrased it:

 ## BEFORE YOU PROCEED

 - ##### MPU6050 is old, noisy and the documentation SUCKS, go for other IMUs.
 If you have a MPU6050 lying and just wanna tinker with it, then fine.